vojeroen/cumulus/README.md

 Use the scripts `cluster/cluster-{start,stop,restart}.sh` to start, stop and restart your cluster.

 The file `test/proxy-file-store.py` can be run to upload and download a file to the cluster.
 There are no additional helpers scripts yet.

+## File verification and repair
+File verification and repair needs to be scheduled in a cron job.
+The following scripts are recommended to be scheduled on a regular basis:
+* `app/tasks/verify/hash-all.py`: checks the hashes of all files stored in the cluster
+* `app/tasks/verify/full-random.py`: selects a random number of files (fraction to be configured), for which all fragments are downloaded and verified

+The following script should run every few minutes:
+* `app/tasks/reconstruct.py`: reconstructs all files for which a fragment has failed verification or has not been properly downloaded during normal operations